Behavior Tree Navigation

 Figure 7: Actual obstacle course.

-The obstacle course consisted of both mapped obstacles (red) and unmapped obstacles (blue).
-The robot started at the left end of the course and was set to navigate to the right end.
+obstacles (blue).
+The robot started at the left end of the course and was set

 Comments